-ENSC 618-3 Environmental Measurement and Analysis This is a quantitative laboratory and field based course focusing on advanced environmental measurement and analysis of atmospheric, aquatic and terrestrial systems.
-The approach is integrative and problem-oriented; students may examine natural and/or managed systems, including engineered systems (e.g., waste management) and systems impacted by anthropogenic activity (e.g., contamination).
+ENSC 618-3 Environmental Measurement and Analysis This advanced course for Environmental Science and Environmental Engineering majors is focused on advanced environmental measurement and analysis of atmospheric, aquatic, and terrestrial systems.
+The approach is practical, integrative and problem-based.
+Students may examine natural and managed systems, including engineered systems (e.g., waste management) and systems impacted by anthropogenic activity (e.g., contamination).